 Currently, if a user starts a network access session in a Firefox tab, and network access is configured to minimize the client to the system tray, the Firefox window with all tabs is minimized to the tray and the other tabs in use are not accessible.
 As a workaround, users can start network access connections in a separate Firefox window.

 Windows group policy templates (ID 307004)

 In this release, when viewing details for some WindowsÂ® group policy templates, the details for some settings cannot be expanded and viewed.

 iRule with "/" for URI (ID 307007)

-When you create an iRule to match a URI of / and then trigger an ACCESS:: disable iRule event, the client receives a connection error and cannot connect.
+Currently, when creating an iRule to match a URI of / and then trigger an ACCESS:: disable iRule event, an error is received by the client system when attempting to connect.

 Character length limitation in access policy (ID 307077)